Course Catalog

 Examines the family systems theory and a systemic family development model to describe intergenerational family scenarios and lifespan challenges, with a focus on the ecological, social, and cultural contexts in which parent-child relations occur.
 Some major parenting strategies are anchored by focusing on nurture and structure, and important discussions of ethnic diversity and family structures in the United States are explored.

-Title: Parent-Child Relations
+Title: Parent-Child Relations (9th Edition)

 Author: Jerry J. Bigner; Clara Gerhardt